 - App-based scanning and payment.
 Some retailers have mobile apps that convert smartphones into scanners and payment portals.
 Shoppers can scan items’ bar codes using the camera and make a payment within the app.

 - RFID readers.
-Select stores such as Amazon Go are experimenting with RFID tags so that customers don’t even have to scan items to pay for them.
+Select stores are experimenting with RFID tags so that customers don’t even have to scan items to pay for them.
 They simply fill their carts and pass through a gate that “reads” what is the cart before prompting them for payment.

-Mapping your current pain points will help you to identify the assisted-checkout strategy that will most improve efficiency and reduce costs.
+Mapping your current pain points will help you to identify the self-checkout strategy that will most improve efficiency and reduce costs.

 If long checkout lines and wait times are proving to be a problem at certain times of day, self-checkout kiosks may provide a way to reduce congestion.
 If reducing labor costs is a key focus, then self-checkout could help alleviate your staffing issues.
 That said, you should also consider that employees are still required for regulating self checkout machines and to provide assistance or discourage shoplifting.